 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of UC Santa Cruz, see our tuition and fees and room and board pages.

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At UC Santa Cruz, approximately 45% of students took out student loans averaging $5,950 a year.
-That adds up to $23,800 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At UC Santa Cruz, approximately 36% of students took out student loans averaging $6,332 a year.
+That adds up to $25,328 over four years for those students.

-Location of University of California - Santa Cruz
+Get more details about the location of University of California - Santa Cruz.

 Contact details for UC Santa Cruz are given below.

 |Address:||1156 High St, Santa Cruz, CA 95064-1011|

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

 |Linguistics & Comparative Literature||216||$23,717|

 Learn more about the majors offered at University of California - Santa Cruz along with which ones have the highest average starting salaries.

 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.